Huertas97/SentEval/README.md

+# Modifications

+This is the forked SentEval repository used to evaluate multilingual models from [Sentence-Transformers](https://www.sbert.net/index.html).
+To the original repository scripts, Google Colab notebooks and PCA fitted models have been added.

+The scripts added can be found in `examples` folder along with the original scritps from SentEval.
+These scripts are: `transformer_models.py` `ensemble.py` `ensemble_dim_reduc.py`.
+These scripts are used to evalaute general Transformer-based models (i.e, BERT-base, RoBERTa-base), ensemble of multilingual models and ensemble multilingual models with a dimensionality reduction applied, respectively.
+More details are available in the help documentation.

+For the shake of explainability, examples of usage for each scripts described above can be found in `notebooks` folder.
+There is no need to run the code locally as they can be run remotely in Google Colab servers.

 # SentEval: evaluation toolkit for sentence embeddings

 SentEval is a library for evaluating the quality of sentence embeddings.
 We assess their generalization power by using them as features on a broad and diverse set of "transfer" tasks. **SentEval currently includes 17 downstream tasks**.
 We also include a suite of **10 probing tasks** which evaluate what linguistic properties are encoded in sentence embeddings.
 Our goal is to ease the study and the development of general-purpose fixed-size sentence representations.